 Is the Museum Pass Worth It?

-If you follow this itinerary, you will visit three of the museums that are covered (Hagia Sophia, Chora Church, Topkapi Palace and the Harem) for a grand total of 170 TL.
-If you follow this itinerary, the Museum Pass does not offer any savings (although it does allow you to bypass the ticket lines, which may be worth the extra amount you will spend for the Museum Pass).
+If you follow this itinerary, you will visit three of the museums that are covered (Galata Tower and Topkapi Palace and the Harem).
+If you follow this itinerary, the Museum Pass has no savings, although it does allow you to bypass the ticket lines.
+In my opinion, it is not worth it to purchase the Museum Pass.

 Click here to learn more about the Museum Pass.

-If you have any questions about this itinerary, comment below.
+If you have any questions about this Turkey itinerary, comment below.